-- That pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online; - They liaise with the Local Authority Designated Officer (LADO)14, before taking any action and on an ongoing basis, where an allegation is made against a member of staff or volunteer; - Anyone who has harmed or may pose a risk to a child s referred to the Disclosure and Barring Service. - All school staff are provided with safeguarding training and are updated on any changes to safeguarding legislation and publications as they occur. - DSLs in school attend regular DSL updates and training as they are made available by Nottingham City Safeguarding Children Partnership (NCSCP - A visitor's policy is in place that puts the safeguarding of pupils at the centre and is applied to all visitors irrespective of their status and the following checks are made as visitors arrive at the school: - all visitors to the school will be asked to bring formal identification with them at the time of their visit unless they are named as approved visitors/contractors; access via the Estates Portal. - once on site, all visitors must report to reception first; no visitor is permitted to enter the school via any other entrance under any circumstances. - at reception, all visitors must state the purpose of their visit and who has invited them.
-They should be ready to produce formal identification upon request. - all visitors will be asked to sign the Visitors Record Book which is kept in reception at all times making note of their name, organisation, who they are visiting and car registration.
-Visitors will then be escorted to their point of contact OR their point of contact will be asked to come to reception to receive the visitor. - all visitors will be required to wear an identification badge the badge must remain visible throughout their visit. - Contactors are responsible for their employees while they are on site.
-The Trust have an Approved Contactor List; only contractors on this list will be used by Our Lady of Lourdes Trust.
+- A Schools Visitor's policy is in place that puts the safeguarding of pupils at the centre and is applied to all visitors irrespective of their status and the following checks are made as visitors arrive at the school: - all visitors to the school will be asked to bring formal identification with them at the time of their visit unless they are named as approved visitors/contractors; access via the Estates Portal. - o once on site, all visitors must report to reception first; no visitor is permitted to enter the school via any other entrance under any circumstances. - o at reception, all visitors must state the purpose of their visit and who has invited them.
+They will be ready to produce formal identification upon request. - Self Employed: must show their DBS as they have no employer to confirm that this has been done. - all visitors will be asked to sign the Visitors Record Book which is kept in reception at all times making note of their name, organisation, who they are visiting and car registration.
+Visitors will then be escorted to their point of contact OR their point of contact will be asked to come to reception to receive the visitor. - o all visitors will be required to wear an identification badge the badge must remain visible throughout their visit. - Contactors are responsible for their employees while they are on site.
+The Trust have an Approved Contactor List; only contractors on this list will be used by OLoL CMAT.
 The Contractor must share the enhanced DSB checks of their employees with the Head Teacher, at least one week in advance of arrival on site. - Head teachers will notify the Trust Safeguarding Lead regarding any concerns they may have with DBS checks associated with visitors, including supply staff, and contractors.

-10. The Designated Safeguarding Lead; (KCSIE Sept 2020 Annex C)
+2. The Designated Safeguarding Lead; (KCSIE 2021 Annex C)

-The Designated Safeguarding Lead (DSL) should take lead responsibility for safeguarding and child protection (including online safety).
-This should be explicit in the role holders job description.
-The person should have appropriate status and authority within the school to carry out the duties of the post.
-They should be given time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take strategic discussions and inter-agency meetings, and/or support other staff to do so and to contribute to the assessment of children.
+The Designated Safeguarding Lead (DSL) will take lead responsibility for safeguarding and child protection (including online safety).
+This will be explicit in the role holder's job description.
+The person will have appropriate status and authority within the school to carry out the duties of the post.
+They will be given time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take strategic discussions and inter-agency meetings, and/or support other staff to do so and to contribute to the assessment of children.

-14 Nottinghamshire: Eva Callaghan 0115 8041272 Nottingham City: 0115 8765501 Tina.wright@nottinghamcity.gov.uk Derby and Derbyshire: 01629 533190

-Any Deputy DSLs should be trained to the same standard as the designated safeguarding lead and the role should be explicit in their job description.
-Whilst activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead, this lead responsibility should not be delegated.
+Nottinghamshire: Eva Callaghan 0115 8041272 Nottingham City: 0115 8765501 Tina.wright@nottinghamcity.gov.uk Derby and Derbyshire: 01629 533190 Any Deputy DSLs will be trained to the same standard as the designated safeguarding lead and the role will be explicit in their job description.
+Whilst activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead, this lead responsibility will not be delegated.